aohorodnyk/docker-letsencrypt-webroot/README.md

   - [GitHub](https://github.com/aohorodnyk/docker-letsencrypt-webroot)
   - [DockerHub](https://hub.docker.com/r/aohorodnyk/letsencrypt-webroot/)

+## WARNING
+This is old repository and it doesn't tested a lot of time.
+If you want to use it and have some issue, I like to get feedback and try to help you.
+Preferable feedback way to communicate is an issue.

 ## Usage

 * First, you need to set up your web server so that it gave the contents of the `/.well-known/acme-challenge` directory properly.